15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Twin Palms at Siesta

 Steps away from Siesta Beach, Twin Palms at Siesta offers spacious rooms with full kitchenettes, flat-screen TVs, and large premium beds.
 Sit on your private balcony to swoon over amazing sunset views over the turquoise waters.
-Other amenities at this hotel include a heated outdoor pool.
+There’s a handful of other amenities at this hotel, too.
+We particularly dig the heated outdoor pool.

 Tropical Breeze Resort